 Why is the fee 25¢?

 Research shows that this amount impacts consumer behaviour.
-Similar to UBC, the City of Vancouver’s new bylaw requires businesses charge a minimum 25¢ fee by January 2021.
+Similar to UBC, the City of Vancouver’s new bylaw requires businesses charge a minimum 25¢ fee as of January 2022.

 Where does the money go?

 Any profits from UBC Food Services outlets go to supporting students and UBC’s academic mission.
 Other food-service businesses determine individually how to use the fee; UBC does not collect it.

 Learn more about the recycling and sustainability programs and incentives to reduce waste on the UBC Okanagan campus.